Breeder reactor: Nuclear waste

-Breeding fuel cycles attracted renewed interest because of their potential to reduce actinide wastes, particularly various isotopes of plutonium and the minor actinides (neptunium, americium, curium, etc.).
 Since breeder reactors on a closed fuel cycle would use nearly all of the isotopes of these actinides fed into them as fuel, their fuel requirements would be reduced by a factor of about 100.
-The volume of waste they generate would be reduced by a factor of about 100 as well.
-While there is a huge reduction in the volume of waste from a breeder reactor, the activity of the waste is about the same as that produced by a light-water reactor.

-Waste from a breeder reactor has a different decay behavior because it is made up of different materials.
-Breeder reactor waste is mostly fission products, while light-water reactor waste is mostly unused uranium isotopes and a large quantity of transuranics.
-After spent nuclear fuel has been removed from a light-water reactor for longer than 100,000 years, the transuranics would be the main source of radioactivity.
-Eliminating them would eliminate much of the long-term radioactivity from the spent fuel.
+Waste volume alone does not determine disposal requirements.
+A 2023 DOE assessment identified radionuclide inventory, heat output, chemical and physical properties, and packaging as relevant factors.
+For a given total heat output, reducing waste volume increases heat density; the space required in a repository also depends on the host rock and its temperature limits.

+Radioactivity is not the same as the dose potentially received from a waste repository.
+A 2023 DOE assessment noted that waste radiotoxicity is strongly linked to actinide content, while mobile, long-lived fission and activation products can be important contributors to repository dose.
+Under typical repository conditions, actinides move more slowly than these products.

 In principle, breeder fuel cycles can recycle and consume all actinides, leaving only fission products.
-As the graphic in this section indicates, fission products have a peculiar "gap" in their aggregate half-lives, such that no fission products have a half-life between 91 and 200,000 years.
+The table illustrates the gap between medium-lived and long-lived fission products.
+A 2015 measurement put the half-life of samarium-151, one of the medium-lived fission products, at 94.6±0.6 years.
 As a result of this physical oddity, after several hundred years in storage, the activity of the radioactive waste from an FBR would quickly drop to the low level of the long-lived fission products.
 However, to obtain this benefit requires the highly efficient separation of transuranics from spent fuel.
 If the fuel reprocessing methods used leave a large fraction of the transuranics in the final waste stream, this advantage would be greatly reduced.

 The FBR's fast neutrons can fission actinide nuclei with even numbers of both protons and neutrons.
 Such nuclei usually lack the low-speed "thermal neutron" resonances of fissile fuels used in LWRs.
 The thorium fuel cycle inherently produces lower levels of heavy actinides.
 The fertile material in the thorium fuel cycle has an atomic weight of 232, while the fertile material in the uranium fuel cycle has an atomic weight of 238.
 That mass difference means that thorium-232 requires six more neutron capture events per nucleus before the transuranic elements can be produced.
 In addition to this simple mass difference, the reactor gets two chances to fission the nuclei as the mass increases: First as the effective fuel nuclei U233, and as it absorbs two more neutrons, again as the fuel nuclei U235.